Komm, Jesu, komm, BWV 229: Composition

 Unlike all other Bach motets, Komm, Jesu, komm contains no excerpts directly from the Bible, but is based solely on Thymich's poem.
 His text is inspired by the Gospel of John and centred on Christ's phrase "I am the way, and the truth, and the life; no one comes to the Father except through me".
 The musical atmosphere of this motet has been described as intimate and touching, with a climate of trust and appeasement.
 The key of G minor evokes suffering, but the motet is never tragic.
-Bach makes relatively little use of polyphony, and in this motet there is a remarkable absence of a fugue.
+Bach makes relatively little use of polyphony, and in this motet there is a remarkable absence of a full-scale fugue.
 On the other hand, he uses Venetian polychoral style more than usually.
 According to John Eliot Gardiner, he explores the responsorial possibilities of the two four-part choirs much further than the Venetian pioneers of polychoral writing, and the formal dialogues between two choirs in works by Giovanni Gabrieli and Heinrich Schütz.
 The music is structured in two parts, a concerto and an aria, with the concerto subdivided in sections.